Sapna24Sangmitra/sapna-sangmitra-portfolio/README.md

 ## 🌐 Live Demo

-Once GitHub Pages is configured, the portfolio will be available at: `https://sapna24sangmitra.github.io/sapna-sangmitra-portfolio/`
+The portfolio is available at: `https://sapna24sangmitra.github.io/sapna-sangmitra-portfolio/`

-*Note: Complete the GitHub Pages setup as described in the deployment section above.*

 ## 📄 License